 Notifiable work is plumbing and drainage work that must be performed by a licenced person (plumber/drainer) but does not require Council approval or for Council to conduct mandatory inspections.

-The licenced person is obligated to lodge a Form 4 - Notifiable Work to the Plumbing Industry Council (PIC) within 10 days after completing the work.
+The licenced person is obligated to lodge a Form 4 - Notifiable Work to the Queensland Building and Construction Commission (QBCC) within 10 days after completing the work.
 More information on Notifiable work is located on the Department of Housing and Public Works website.

 A licenced person may request council conduct an inspection of the work.

-Council may decide to audit the work which may occur within 12 months after the Form 4 has been received by the Plumbing Industry Council.
+Council may decide to audit the work which may occur within 12 months after the Form 4 has been received by the Queensland Building and Construction Commission.
 If selected for audit council will attempt to contact the property owner/s via phone or letter to request access to a property for an inspection of the work.

-Minor work is plumbing and drainage work that must be performed by a licensed person (plumber/drainer), but does not require approval from Council or notification sent to the Plumbing Industry Council.
+Minor work is plumbing and drainage work that must be performed by a licensed person (plumber/drainer), but does not require approval from Council or notification sent to the Queensland Building and Construction Commission.
 This type of work is not inspected by Council.